CodeSizzler/Azure-Machine-Learning/README.md

 # Azure-Machine-Learning
 <h2>This repository holds the slides and documentation from Code$izzler for Azure Machine Learning.
-Thanks <a href="https://twitter.com/tweet4naju"> @Najuma Mahamuth for your contributions</h2>
+Thanks <a href="https://twitter.com/tweet4naju"> @Najuma Mahamuth for your contributions </a></h2>

 <b>Content:</b></br>
 Introduction into AzureML	</br>